 Last four years for me and I guess everyone who graduates form TIP are the most amazing ones.
 I didn’t spend a moment wasting inside the shell a.k.a girl’s common room as I believed I might miss something which is happening outside.
 Having fun, taking and posing for stupid pictures (if one of your COOL friend has a DSLR: P), fooling around in the library when it is not the exam season because it is just too hot outside, sitting and spending time in the cafeteria, munching OILY fries with lots of chat masala & ketchup, usually discussing what crazy stuff happens in TIP, and how crazy the people are, and why did we even come here, and why do teachers have to target us only.
 And doesn’t HE have anything else to do…!!
 And how funny HE/SHE acts in the class and BLAH BLAH…!!
 From the entire day, only a small portion of time was spend inside the class either sleeping or if the class is interesting, then talking and sometimes, really studying.

 Learning outside the classroom at TIP was more of assistance than what we did in class.
 I am not at all saying that what we learnt inside the class room isn’t valuable.
 It is something which makes you stand out in the crowd of the PRACTICAL WORLD.
-But I remember those times of dealing people who hated you, trying to be all nice with people whom you hated, all the dirty politics I was a part of and I did, the gossips, completing assignments just before deadline or toppi-fying to extend the deadline, preparing for the exams & completing the entire 4 months course just a night before and realizing K YEH BHI KOI PARHNI K CHEEZ HAI yeh tou phelay se pata thi…!! and at the end of the semester getting a result more or less than you expected.
+But I remember those times of dealing people who hated you, trying to be all nice with people whom you hated, all the dirty politics I was a part of and I did, the gossips, completing assignments just before deadline or toppi-fying to extend the deadline, exam prep, & completing the entire 4 months course just a night before and realizing K YEH BHI KOI PARHNI K CHEEZ HAI 😛 yeh tou phelay se pata thi…!! 😀 and at the end of the semester getting a result more or less than you expected.
 These things, we learnt from each other, taught each other.
 It is passed from seniors to junior like a heritage passed from one generation to another.

 So, after 4 years…what’s next…??